Creating a Fund

 People and businesses create grantmaking funds to support the people and causes which they care about most.
 By utilising the knowledge and expertise of our staff, trustees and volunteers, grants are channelled to the best effect giving donors a great sense of satisfaction and confidence.

 The creation of a fund is an enjoyable and rewarding experience.
 We work with our fundholders to learn about their needs and wishes and create funds that match their interests and need in the community.
 Each fund has a named member of staff attached to it as a key contact point.
 Funds are governed by an agreement setting out the objects, type and terms of the fund.
-We currently manage more than sixty different grantmaking funds.
+We currently manage more than 90 different grantmaking funds.

 Fund holders receive regular reports about the grants made through their funds.
 All funded projects are asked to complete monitoring forms and provide information and testimonies from the people supported.
 In addition fund holders can visit projects if they wish.